The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Abstract

 \section{Abstract}

 Various ``cosmic shorelines" have been proposed to delineate which planets have atmospheres.
 The fates of individual planet atmospheres may be set by a complex sea of growth and loss processes, driven by unmeasurable environmental factors or unknown historical events.
 Yet, defining population-level boundaries helps illuminate which processes matter and identify high-priority targets for future atmospheric searches.
-Here, we provide a statistical framework for inferring the position, shape, and fuzziness of an instellation-based cosmic shoreline, defined in the three-dimensional space of planet escape velocity, planet bolometric flux received, and host star luminosity; explicitly including luminosity partially circumvents the need to estimate host stars' historical X-ray and extreme ultraviolet fluences.
-Using Solar System and exoplanet atmospheric constraints, under the restrictive assumption that one planar boundary applies across a wide parameter space, we find the critical flux threshold for atmospheres scales with escape velocity with a power-law index of $p=\allanyTruep$, steeper than the canonical literature slope of $p=4$, and scales with stellar luminosity with a power-law index of $q=\allanyTrueq$, steep enough to disfavor atmospheres on Earth-sized planets out to the habitable zone for stars less luminous than $\log_{10} (L_\star/L_\sun) = \allanyTruelogLnohz$ (roughly spectral type M4.5V).
-If we relax the assumption that one power law must stretch from the hottest exoplanets to the coolest Solar System worlds, the narrower question of ``Which warm planets have thick CO$_2$ secondary atmospheres?" is still poorly constrained by data but should improve significantly with planned JWST observations.
+Here, we provide a statistical framework for inferring the position, shape, and fuzziness of an instellation-based cosmic shoreline, defined in the three-dimensional space of planet escape velocity, planet bolometric flux received, and host star luminosity.
+We circumvent the need to estimate individual host stars' historical X-ray and extreme ultraviolet fluences by including luminosity in the definition of the shoreline, explicitly modeling how sharply such drivers of atmospheric escape intensify toward lower-luminosity M dwarf stars and marginalizing over the associated uncertainties.
+Using Solar System and exoplanet atmospheric constraints, under the assumption that one planar boundary applies across a wide parameter space, we find the critical flux threshold for atmospheres scales with escape velocity with a power-law index of $p=\allnomagmap$, steeper than the canonical literature slope of $p=4$, and scales with stellar luminosity with a power-law index of $q=\allnomagmaq$, steep enough to disfavor atmospheres on Earth-sized planets out to the habitable zone for stars less luminous than $\log_{10} (L_\star/L_\sun) = \allnomagmalogLnohz$ (roughly spectral type M4V).
+This model provides quantitative predictions for the probability any planet may have an atmosphere, which can be rigorously tested by upcoming JWST Rocky Worlds observations.